DataJuggler/TransparencyMaker/README.md

 BlueRed - The sum of Blue plus Red.

+Total - The sum of Red plus Green plus Blue.

 Alpha - The Transparency Level of the pixel.
 Values are 0 - 255, where 0 is transparent and 255 is visible.

 You can use all of the above values in your queries to manipulate your image.